Everyone is tempted to think that the overcharged AC system will give cooler air. Unfortunately, this is not always the case.

 In short, when an AC is overcharged, it starts blowing cold air.

 Overcharging will affect the performance of your compressor if it’s not well taken care of.
 The oil will start pooling in the compressor and damage it.
+As a common technical issue, you may know how to remove refrigerant from Car AC.
+It helps you in the process to bleeding off an overcharged AC.

 How To Bleed Off AN Overcharged AC